 Our work is far-reaching: we improve the incomes and well-being of tea workers, small-scale farmers and their families, help to empower women to be more independent, reduce gender-based violence and increase climate change resilience.
 As well as supporting communities on the ground with our programmes, ETP also leads the sustainability agenda through piloting business innovations and influencing policy.

 Our work spans the main tea producing regions across the globe.
-We have expert regional staff in place in Kenya, Malawi, Rwanda, China, India, Indonesia and Sri Lanka who understand the challenges faced by tea workers and farmers, as well as the industry in each region.
+We have expert regional staff in place in Kenya, Malawi, Rwanda, India, Indonesia and Sri Lanka who understand the challenges faced by tea workers and farmers, as well as the industry in each region.

 As our reach has evolved, so too have our partnerships.
 We work with a range of public sector partners such as IDH – Sustainable Trade Initiative and German development agency GIZ, as well as NGOs such as UNICEF and Mercy Corps.
 We have a strong membership base with 50 international members, including tea companies and retailers from Asia, Australasia, Europe and North America.